-- The BOCES only participated in Governmental Activities during 2019/20.
-As of June 30, 2020, the governmental funds had ending Fund Balances of \$1.6M, offset by pension related Long-term Liabilities and deferred inflows and outflows of (\$3.8M) for a deficit Net Position of (\$2.3M), an improvement of \$2.2M from the prior year.
-The deficit Net Position is primarily due to the Public Employees Retirement Association (PERA) net pension liability of (\$873K) and PERA deferred pension inflows of (\$3.0M) being pushed to the entity level. - Total Full-Time Equivalent student count (sFTE) for 2019/20 was 2,681. - General Revenues for the Governmental Activities of the BOCES totaled \$20.8M, or 98.5% of all revenues.
-Program specific revenues in the form of Designated Purpose Grants accounted for \$332K or 1.5% of total revenues of \$22M. - General Expenditures for the Governmental Activities of the BOCES totaled \$19.8M --99% for Instruction and 1% for Supporting services. - The BOCES had two contract schools in 2019/20 Colorado Preparatory Academy (CPA), and Pikes Peak Online School (PPOS).
+- The BOCES only participated in Governmental Activities during 2020/21.
+As of June 30, 2021, the BOCES had an ending Fund Balance of \$2.6M, Capital Equipment of \$0.5M and pension related Long-term Liabilities of (\$2.1M) for a Net Position of \$1.0M, an improvement of \$3.3M from the prior year. - Total Full-Time Equivalent student count (sFTE) for 2020/21 was 5,119, a 91% increase from the prior year driven by interest in online education due to the COVID-19 pandemic. - General Revenues for the Governmental Activities of the BOCES totaled \$38.2M, or 97% of all revenues.
+Program specific revenues in the form of Designated Purpose Grants accounted for \$1.3M or 3% of total revenues of \$39.5M. - General Expenditures for the Governmental Activities of the BOCES totaled \$36.1M.
+Purchased instructional services accounted for 93% of Total Expenditures. - The BOCES had three contract schools and two homeschool enrichment programs in 2020/21.
 A contract school is different from a charter school in that there is no charter contract to supersede the chartering organization's authority over the school.
-A contract school typically utilizes an Education Service Provider (ESP).
-In the case of both CPA and PPOS, the ESP used was K12 Virtual Schools, LLC.
+A contract school typically utilizes an Education Service Provider (ESP). - Contract Schools ESPs - Colorado Preparatory Academy Stride Inc., formerly K12 Inc. - Pikes Peak Online School Stride Inc., formerly K12 Inc. - Orton Academy Colorado Literacy and Learning Center's School for Dyslexic Learners - Homeschool Enrichment Programs ESPs - Haven School Haven School - Prenda-Colorado Prenda Inc.